mdsajib360/chess_game_pygame/README.md

 This repository contains the source code for a chess game built using Pygame, inspired by the tutorial series from LeMaster Tech.
 The project demonstrates the creation of a functional chess game, complete with a graphical user interface and basic game mechanics.

-Description:
+<h3> Description:<h3>
-<h3>Learn Pygame by making chess game <h3>
+<h4> Learn Pygame by making chess game <h4>
-<p> This chess game is developed using Pygame, a popular Python library for creating video games.
-The game includes features such as:<p>
+This chess game is developed using Pygame, a popular Python library for creating video games.
+The game includes features such as:

 A graphical chessboard and pieces.
 Basic rules of chess, including valid moves and captures.